Mark Meckler: President and Co-Founder

 In life, Jackson aims "To serve the Lord as a catalyst to bring the Gospel, Liberty, Truth, and Justice to the lives of others

 Andrew Lusch: Fmr.
 ELP Senior Coordinator

 Andrew started as an intern in 2019 with Convention of States.
 After completing his internship with the Emerging Leaders Program, Andrew was asked to carry the mantel of leadership by running the program after Weston Boardman and Jack McPherson departed Convention of States for the Marines.

 While acting as the internships director, Andrew received his BA in History from California State University San Bernardino.
-Like the Intern Coordinators before him, Andrew has passed the torch to a new emerging leader, Jackson Allen, as Andrew moves into a new role with Convention of States.
+Like the Intern Coordinators before him, Andrew passed the mantel onto former coordinator Jackson Allen, as Andrew moved into a new role with Convention of States.

 Andrew now serves as the Regional Director of the Western states, where he aspires to serve the grassroots with passion and diligence as they seek to call the first-ever Article V amending convention.